saisrujana995/Realistic-Loan-Approval-Dataset-tree-decision-/README.md

 🎯 Aim

-The aim of this project is to design, implement, and evaluate a Decision Tree–based supervised learning model for predicting loan approval outcomes using a realistic financial dataset.
-The project emphasizes systematic data preprocessing, categorical feature encoding, and model optimization through controlled hyperparameter selection.
-By leveraging entropy-based information gain and class balancing techniques, the model aims to achieve robust classification performance while effectively handling feature heterogeneity and class imbalance inherent in real-world loan approval data.
+To develop a Decision Tree–based supervised learning model for predicting loan approval outcomes.

+To preprocess real-world loan data and encode categorical features effectively.

+To optimize model performance using entropy-based splitting and controlled hyperparameters.

+To evaluate classification accuracy on unseen test data.

 🛠 Technologies Used
-🔹 Programming Language

-Python – Selected for its extensive support for data analysis, machine learning pipelines, and rapid prototyping of classification models.

-🔹 Development Environment
+Python – Core language for model development.

-Google Colab – Utilized for cloud-based execution, scalable computational resources, and seamless integration with data science libraries.
+Google Colab – Cloud-based environment for execution.

-🔹 Libraries and Frameworks

-Pandas

-Used for structured data ingestion, duplicate removal, missing value handling, and feature selection.

-NumPy

-Applied for efficient numerical operations, vectorized computations, and data transformation support.

-Scikit-learn

-Employed as the core machine learning framework for the end-to-end pipeline, including:

-Data partitioning using stratified train_test_split to preserve class distribution

-Categorical feature transformation using LabelEncoder

-Model construction using DecisionTreeClassifier with entropy-based splitting criteria

-Hyperparameter tuning controls, including max_depth, min_samples_split, and min_samples_leaf, to mitigate overfitting

-Class imbalance handling using class_weight='balanced'

-Model evaluation using accuracy_score for quantitative performance assessment
+Pandas & NumPy – Data preprocessing and numerical operations.

+Scikit-learn – Model training, optimization, and evaluation.